 Each parish’s nomination to the Area Bishop must include a short biography of the nominee and a brief summary of the reason that the nominee has been proposed.
 Also required is a processing fee of $25 payable to The Incorporated Synod of the Diocese of Toronto to cover the costs of the medallion and pin.

-Once nominations have been approved by the Area Bishop, they will be forwarded to the Archbishop’s office for final approval.
+Once nominations have been approved by the Area Bishop, they will be forwarded to the Bishop’s office for final approval.

-The presentations will be made at the Archbishop’s Levee in St. James Cathedral on the Feast of the Naming of Jesus, January 1.
+The presentations will be made at the Bishop’s Levee in St. James Cathedral on the Feast of the Naming of Jesus, January 1.
 All are welcome to attend.

 The Order takes the form of a medallion in coloured enamel, which is worn around the neck on a ribbon, and may be worn at:

 - Special occasions, in parishes or at the diocesan level